CV

 • 2023

-• TAL Research Area Workshops (RAW) funding to organize a student-led workshop
+• TAL Research Area Workshops (RAW) funding to organise a student-led interdisciplinary workshop.

 • 2022

-• Cambridge Trust International Scholarship for full PhD funding
+• Cambridge Trust International Scholarship for full PhD funding, covering tuition and living expenses for exceptional international students.

 • 2017